A Novel Robust Optimization Model for Nonlinear Support Vector Machine: Introduction

 For the methods mentioned above, all data points are implicitly assumed to be known exactly.
 However, in real-world observations this condition may not be always true.
-Indeed, measurement errors during data collection, random perturbations, presence of noise and other forms of uncertainty may corrupt the quality of input values, resulting in worsening performances of the classification process.
+Indeed, measurement errors during data collection, random perturbations, presence of noise and other forms of uncertainty may corrupt the quality of input values, resulting in worsening performance of the classification process.
 In recent years, different techniques have been investigated with the aim of facing uncertainty in ML methods.
 Among them, \emph{Robust Optimization} (RO) is recognized as one of the main paradigms to protect optimization models against uncertainty (see for example \cite{Ben-TalElGNem2009,XuCarMan2009,BerBroCar2010}).
 RO assumes that all possible realizations of the uncertain parameter belong to a prescribed uncertainty set.
 The corresponding robust model is then derived by optimizing against the worst-case realization of the parameter across the entire uncertainty set (\cite{BerDunPawZhu2019}).
 The application of RO strategies typically results in higher predictiveness (\cite{MalLopVai2020,FacMagPot2022}).
 For this reason, it is worth designing novel RO models with the aim of improving the accuracy of the classification process.

 In this paper, we present novel SVM models aiming at separating classes of data points.
 The formulation extends the approach of \cite{LiuPot2009} to the context of multiclass and nonlinear classification.
-In order to protect the model against perturbations, we introduce bounded-by-norm uncertainty sets around each observation and derive the robust counterpart of the deterministic formulation.
+In order to protect the model against perturbations, we introduce bounded-by-norm uncertainty sets around each training observation and rigorously derive the robust counterpart of the deterministic approach, providing computationally tractable reformulations.
 In addition, our proposal represents a valid contribution to the state of the art on SVM thanks to the computation of the uncertainty set bounds in the feature space as function of the bounds in the input space.
 This is a novel development in the ML domain.